English Literature research projects

 First World War Theatre

-Dr Andrew Maunder is a member of the Everyday Lives in War centre, one of five First World War engagement centres funded by the Arts and Humanities Research Council.
-He is currently co-ordinator of the World War I Theatre Project which has revived some of the lost plays of 1914-18 via professional theatre productions at different locations across the country, but also gives students an opportunity not only to learn about the process of researching, staging and performing war-time drama, but gives them an insight into many of the forgotten concerns of the Home Front.
-Andrew’s specialism within the Centre is the history of war-time theatre and popular entertainment more generally.
+Dr Andrew Maunder was a member of the Everyday Lives in War centre, one of five First World War engagement centres funded by the Arts and Humanities Research Council.
+He co-ordinated the World War I Theatre Project which revived some of the lost plays of 1914-18 via professional theatre productions at different locations across the country, but also gave students an opportunity not only to learn about the process of researching, staging and performing war-time drama, but gives them an insight into many of the forgotten concerns of the Home Front.
+Andrew’s specialism within the Centre was the history of war-time theatre and popular entertainment more generally.
 His work in this field is wide ranging, covering plays and revues from 1914-18, modern re-tellings, as well as other forms of war-time writing: fiction, short stories and poetry.
+The project has been extended, and Andrew is now engaged in reviving lost plays from the period before and after WW1, transforming our understanding of British theatre in the early twentieth century.
+He has produced several critically acclaimed productions for the Finborough Theatre in London: But It Still Goes On by Robert Graves in August 2018; Distinguished Villa by Kate O'Brien in September 2022; and a triple bill of Makeshifts and Realities by Gertrude Robins, and Honour Thy Father by H. M. Harwood, forthcoming in September 2023.

 Read more about Andrew’s work on First World War Theatre here.